foliathr/FoliathR-Toshokan/src/site/notes/Misc Research/MathJax quick reference.md

 > [!NOTE]- Changes
 > - Each section has a header instead of being points
-> - Moved code to start of sentences and removed unnecessary words that extend sentences unnecessarily
+> - Moved code to start of sentences
+> - Removed unnecessary words that extend sentences unnecessarily (eg "To use xxx, use `xxx`" → "xxx: `xxx`)
 > - Examples in callouts for easier reading
 > - Removed commas around MathJax Examples as they make them much more confusing to read
 > - Fixed many formatting inconsistencies and missing formatting